Slain Papillion woman remembered as loving mother and caretaker

 Brittany Alexander’s death also has focused attention on the topic of domestic violence, as her estranged husband, 47-year-old Walter Alexander, has been charged in connection with her death.

 Police responding to a domestic violence report at 735 Madison St. in Papillion about 6:15 p.m. on Aug.
-26 found Brittany Alexander suffering from a gunshot wound, The World-Herald previously reported.
+26 found Brittany Alexander suffering from a gunshot wound.

-Walter Alexander was reportedly seen leaving the area in a Mercedes-Benz sedan and police followed him before taking him into custody near 84th and Harrison Streets.
+Walter Alexander was reportedly seen leaving the area in a Mercedes-Benz sedan and police followed him before taking him into custody near 84th and Harrison streets in La Vista.

-Tracy Scherer, director of programs at the Women’s Center for Advancement, said in a statement to The World-Herald that many barriers can exist for people attempting to leave a domestic violence situation.
+Tracy Scherer, director of programs at the Women’s Center for Advancement, said in a statement to the Omaha World-Herald that many barriers can exist for people attempting to leave a domestic violence situation.
 Scherer retired from the Omaha Police Department as a captain after 27 years.

 “Victims may be brainwashed or have barriers (to leaving) — citizenship, financial ability, having a support system nearby,” she said.
 “Those all can make it that much harder to leave.”